Menu | Biometrics | Rfid Chips | National Id Cards | Fascism, 666, And The Antichrist | What's Next

 Adolf Hitler

 Next came the elections of March 5, 1933, then the Nazis began a systematic takeover of the state governments throughout Germany, ending a centuries old tradition of local political independence.
 Armed SA and SS thugs barged into local government offices using the state of emergency decree as a pretext to throw out legitimate office holders and replace them with Nazi Reich commissioners.
 On March 23, the Nazi controlled Reichstag passed the "Enabling Act."
 This act finally established Adolph Hitler as the total Dictator of Germany.
 After this, the "Gleichschaltung" (Synchronizing) began the total coordination and absorption of the entire nation under the Nazi boot.
 Read Fascism, in 10 easy steps .
-Also, check out the text of the Patriot Act enacted since 9/11 (PDF file).
-(Video and text links at bottom of page)

 Fascism